Eugene Johnson (politician)

-Eugene Johnson is a South African politician and businesswoman who served as the Executive Mayor of the Nelson Mandela Bay Metropolitan Municipality from 2021 until 2022.
+Eugene Johnson is a South African politician and businesswoman who has served as the speaker of the Nelson Mandela Bay Council since May 2023.
+She served as the Executive Mayor of the Nelson Mandela Bay Metropolitan Municipality from 2021 until 2022.
 She had previously served as a councillor in Nelson Mandela Bay from 2005 to 2010.
 Johnson is a member of the African National Congress.

 Education

 Johnson obtained a certificate in local governance, law and public administration from the University of Fort Hare.
 In 2020, she obtained a matric certificate at the age of 60.

 Career

 A member of the African National Congress, she served as a councillor on the Nelson Mandela Bay Metropolitan Municipality council from 2005 to 2010.
 Johnson is a businesswoman by profession.
 Before she was elected mayor, she was a consultant for the Swedish-funded non-profit organisation, Ubutjebi Trust, on urban development and human settlements in the city.
 She has over 20 years' of experience in governance and has been a member of the National Economic Development and Labour Council.